useR-2018/website/content/travel.md

 title = "Travel"
 +++

+# Hotel discounts

+[Mantra Southbank Brisbane](https://www.mantra.com.au/queensland/brisbane-and-surrounds/south-bank/accommodation/hotels/mantra-south-bank/), 5% discount on best day rate, Promo Code "userR Conference".
+Do search once, gives you best rate, enter the code, then search again, and should be discounted price.
+Expires 10 June 2018.

+[Morgan Suites](http://morgansuites.com.au/ms/) $120 1br apartment per night, promo code "useR!".
+Bookings can be made by phone or email as well as web site.
+Subject to availability, as no rooms have been blocked.

+[Parkview Apartments](http://parkviewapartments.com.au) $155 studio,  $175 1br, promo code "MBSPV".
+There are 14 studios and 10 1brs.

+Still a few more hotels to be added.
+Budget accommodation options are available at one of the many backpackers, hostels or airbnb options.

 ***We recommend booking accommodation as soon as possible.** July 11 is a major event in Brisbane - the state of origin rugby game, and many hotels raise their prices for that night, and fill up quickly.
 We have several hotels providing discounts, and will post this information on our web site by Jan 24, 2018.

+# Airport

 The closest airport is [Brisbane International Airport](http://www.bne.com.au).
 Twenty eight airlines fly directly into and out of Brisbane, including Qantas, Virgin Australia, Emirates, Etihad Airways, Singapore Airlines, Cathay Pacific Airways, China Airlines, China Eastern Airlines, China Southern Airlines, Korean Airlines, Thai Airways, Air Canada, and Air New Zealand.